makingitallwork/README/README.md

 _Containers are just a CVE delivery system
 -- Unknown_

 A base container image (a.k.a golden image) is used to create a standard image for an organization that will contain tools that are standard (expected to be there) throughout an organization.

-Why would you use a base image?
-Ideally it allows you to move change at an organizational level.
-There are several scenarios where a base image is advantageous.

-- Patching - If a patch is issued for a security vulnerability you can apply the patch to a standard image.
-Knowing what apps are patched can be easily deduced without having to explore large number of applications.

-- Standard tools - Without a standard image you could have a number tools that do the same job.
-It could be difficult to automate common workflows, especially for teams that work across an organization.

-- Simplify roll out of new tools - If you need to roll out a tool that is to be used across your ecosystem you need to add it to `n` applications.
-The large `n` is the more PRs and testing is needed.
-Being able to introduce a new change in one place will simplify roll out and increase velocity.
+To learn more about this pattern check out the [doubloon](https://github.com/makingitallwork/doubloon) repo which is the MIAW base container repo.

 ### 2. Applications